Robert Lebron

 Robert Lebron (March 13, 1928 - August 31, 2013) was an American impressionist artist.
-He was born in New York City, where he attended New York City's High School of Music and Arts.
-He also went on to study at the Art's Students' League for five years.
+He was born in New York City, where he attended the High School of Music and Arts.
+He also went on to study at the Art Students League for five years.
 Lebron developed his own personal technique after several extensive stays in Europe, relying on the use of a palette knife rather than brushes.